 Graduate Certification

-Though far less common in the US than they are in Europe where they have proven quite successful in helping people move from one graduate career option to another; these are used where the student has come from a related field but will require retraining and education to enter another field.
+Though far less common in the United States than they are in Europe, where they have proven quite successful in helping people move from one graduate career option to another, these programs are used where the student has come from a related field but will require retraining and education to enter another field.
 These are flexible options used to convert one degree to another subject.
-Often just a year long, they focus on a single subject for the duration of the course with a research project, so are really a stripped down degree.
+Often just a year long, they focus on a single subject for the duration of the course with a research project, so are really a stripped-down degree.
 They are not considered higher than a Bachelor's Degree.

 Master's in GIS (Online or Campus Based)

 To secure entry-level positions in this technical field, obtaining a Master's in GIS is typically necessary.
 Given its practical nature, GIS primarily functions as a Master's Degree due to the emphasis on individual projects and hands-on work.
-Consequently, it lends itself well to correspondence courses, where assessment is based on practical work such as maps, tables, data files, and analytical reports.
-There are presently 138 campus graduate programs available across the US.
+Consequently, it lends itself well to distance learning programs, where assessment is based on practical work such as maps, tables, data files, and analytical reports.
+There are presently 138 campus graduate programs available across the United States.

 To qualify for a Master's program in GIS, prior elective coursework in GIS is not always required.
 However, applicants should have a background in a related field such as geography, environmental science, climate science, anthropology, archaeology (where spatial data plays a crucial role), environmental engineering, and even certain business degrees.
 These fields encompass individuals who may pursue careers in strategic planning for corporations.

-With a master's degree, you should be able to get a job as a GIS technician in any industry - even in a field unrelated to your bachelor's degree.
-You will not need BA/BS in geology to work in petrochemicals, or an environmental degree to work with control and monitoring of flooding or brush fires and so on.
-The tools, methods and principles will be the same - as you will work with the data.
+With a master's degree, you should be able to get a job as a GIS technician in any industry, even in a field unrelated to your bachelor's degree.
+You will not need a BA/BS in geology to work in petrochemicals, or an environmental degree to work with control and monitoring of flooding or brush fires.
+The tools, methods, and principles will be the same as you work with the data.

 School Spotlight